-- Store market data
+- Stores the market data

 - Store orders generated by the user

-The rest of the risk checks in an automated trading systems are performed now by a separate Risk Management System (RMS) within the Order Manager (OM), just before releasing an order.
+The rest of the risk checks in automated trading systems are now performed by a separate Risk Management System (RMS) within the Order Manager (OM), just before releasing an order.
 The problem of scale also means that where earlier there were 100 different traders managing their risk, there is now only one RMS system to manage risk across all logical units/strategies.